AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in :ref:`What is Abductive Reasoning? <abd>`, abductive reasoning
-enables the inference of candidates (which are pseudo label examples) as potential
+enables the inference of candidates (which are pseudo-label examples) as potential
 explanations for the reasoning result.
 Also, in Abductive Learning where
-an observation (a pseudo label example predicted by the learning part) is
+an observation (a pseudo-label example predicted by the learning part) is
 available, we aim to let the candidate do not largely revise the
-previously identified pseudo label example.
+previously identified pseudo-label example.

 ``KBBase`` (also, ``GroundKB`` and ``PrologKB``) implement the method
 ``abduce_candidates(pseudo_label, y, max_revision_num, require_more_revision)``
 for performing abductive reasoning, where the parameters are:

--  ``pseudo_label``, the pseudo label example to be revised by abductive
+-  ``pseudo_label``, the pseudo-label example to be revised by abductive
    reasoning, usually generated by the learning part.
 -  ``y``, the ground truth of the reasoning result for the example.
 The
    returned candidates should be compatible with it.